 The bill amends the General Property Tax Act to provide clearer guidelines for property tax exemptions based on poverty.
 It establishes that individuals who are deemed unable to contribute to public charges due to poverty may be eligible for a full or partial exemption from property taxes on their principal residence.
-The bill specifies that to qualify for this exemption, individuals must own and occupy the property, file a claim with the local board of review, and meet federal poverty guidelines.
-Additionally, it mandates that local assessing units make their policies and guidelines for granting exemptions publicly available.
+To qualify, applicants must own and occupy the property, file a claim with the board of review, and provide necessary documentation, including income tax returns or affidavits if they are not required to file.
+The bill also specifies that the local assessing unit must make its exemption policies publicly available and outlines the process for granting exemptions, including the potential for full or partial reductions in taxable value.

 Statutes affected: House Introduced Bill: 211.7